svx/k8-traefik/docs/tutorial.md

 For this tutorial, you will use the example [traefik/whoami](https://github.com/traefik/whoami "Link to example application on GitHub") application.

-The application is a HTTP server running on port `80` which answers host-related information to the incoming requests.
+The application is an HTTP server running on port `80` which answers host-related information to the incoming requests.

 Start by creating a file called `03-whoami.yml` and paste the following content: